isaacrankin/sailcast-prototype/README.md

 ## Project Goals
 - Demonstrate native HTML5 technologies
-- Experiment ECMAScript 6 features
+- Experiment with ECMAScript 6 features
 - Support the latest versions of Chrome, Firefox, Safari and IE
 - Minimal dependencies
 - Keep it lightweight and easy to deploy!